ryanrupert/rebaseTest/README.md

 ## Sources
 The guide used is from [James Cooke "Git: To squash or not to squash](https://jamescooke.info/git-to-squash-or-not-to-squash.html).
+And [César Ferreira "Mastering Git - Why Rebase is amazing"](https://hackernoon.com/mastering-git-why-rebase-is-amazing-a954485b128a) as reference for reapplying commits.

 ## Instructions
 For experimentation (the steps and commands used here are what were used in creating this repository):